-- 1. Press Menu, and then tap Program Edit to enter Program Edit Mode.
-Alternatively, press Prog Edit (MPC X). - 2.
+- Press Menu, and then tap Program Edit to enter Program Edit Mode.
+Alternatively, press Prog Edit (MPC X, MPC One). - 2.
 Tap Samples.
 This lets you view the samples assigned to all four layers of the current keygroup as well as tuning and level parameters for each layer. - 3.
 Tap the Number of KG field, and then use the data dial or -/+ buttons to set the number of keygroups in the program (1-128).
 Alternatively, tap the Number of KG field, and then use the numeric keypad to enter a value (or double-tap the Number of KG field, and then use the numeric keypad on the screen). - 4.
 Tap the Keygroup field, and then use the data dial or -/+ buttons to select a keygroup.
-Alternatively, double-tap the Keygroup field, and then tap a keygroup to select it. - Tap a pad to play the sample in the keygroup.
-The pad will be lit green.

-Tip: On your MPC hardware, press the Pad Bank D button to and press Pad 13.
+Alternatively, double-tap the Keygroup field, and then tap a keygroup to select it. - Keygroup field, and then tap a keygroup to select it. - 5.
+Tap a pad to play the sample in the keygroup.
+The pad will be lit green. - Tip: On your MPC hardware, press the Pad Bank D button to and press Pad 13.
 You should hear the sample played back with its original pitch.
-You can use the other pads to play your sample chromatically.

-6. Tap the field for a layer, and then use the data dial or -/+ buttons to select a sample.
+You can use the other pads to play your sample chromatically. - 6.
+Tap the field for a layer, and then use the data dial or -/+ buttons to select a sample.
 Alternatively, double-tap the field for a layer, and then tap a sample to select it.